 BoIA offers manual testing for applications and kiosks.
 They also have remediation services for these platforms.

 However, the company doesn’t check compliance with the ADA compliance guidelines and section-508 guidelines.
-Thus, the Bureau of Internet Accessibility (BoIA) checks for adherence to the four WCAG principles:
+These are the WCAG principles that the Bureau of Internet Accessibility (BoIA) checks sites against:

 - Perceivable: Websites must present information and user interface elements in ways users can perceive.

-- Operable: Navigation and user interface elements must be operable by users (websites should not require interaction that users can’t perform).
+- Operable: Navigation and user interface elements must be operable by users (websites should not require interactions that users can’t perform).